ORCO: Structure, operations

-The company was established in Luxemburg and started its activities in the Czech Republic in 1991.
-In 1999 its expansion to other countries began by investing in Budapest.
-Since 2000 the company was listed on Euronext, Prague, Budapest and Warsaw Stock Exchange, next to Paris (main listing) and Frankfurt.
-In 2009 the company requested protection from claims by creditors in France.
-Until 2016 the company was delisted from all stock exchanges and acquired by CPI Property Group.
+The company was established in Luxembourg and started its activities in the Czech Republic in 1991.
+In 1999, its expansion to other countries began by investing in Budapest.
+Since 2000, the company was listed on the Euronext, Prague, Budapest, and Warsaw Stock Exchange, next to Paris (main listing) and Frankfurt.
+In 2009, the company requested protection from claims by creditors in France.
+By 2016, the company was delisted from all stock exchanges and acquired by CPI Property Group.

 Ownership

 In 2007, according to company report, the major shareholders were Orco Holding S.A.
 (11.15%), Bernard Gauthier (4.33%) and Jardenne Corporation S.a.r.l.
 (4.22%); 80.3% of shares were on free float.

 In 2008 the stake of Jean-François Ott, owned through his Ott & Co, decreased to 1.6% on a compulsory sale due to his liquidity problems.
 The once majority holder – at the IPO in 2001 his stake was 94%, since then gradually declining – became the fourth-largest shareholder in Orco.
 According to the company report, the US private equity fund European Investors became the new biggest shareholder with 5.4%.
 Bernard Gauthier and Jardenne Corp. held 2.5% each; the rest, some 88 percent, were on free float.

 In the beginning of 2009 the Czech-based investment fund Prosperita became the largest shareholder with over 5%, closely followed by European Investors fund with 4.7%, a subsidiary of B with 4.2%, Bernard Gauthier with 1.9%, and Ott & Co, the investment vehicle of Jean-François Ott, holding on his 1.6%.

 In 2016 the company was acquired by CPI Property Group.